Ancient Ways for Modern Times

 Shortly before his death he was seen bowing before an image of Sol Invictus.
 A servant saw him and assuming he was getting senile, the servant said, "Your lordship, that is the image of Sol, not Jesus."
 The emperor finished his prayers, stood up and said, "What does it matter?
 Sol Invictus is the Sun God, Jesus is the Sun's son."

-"Wicca" and "Wicci" are recently coined terms meaning "Wise ones" but essentially a Wicci is a female "Witch" and a Wicca is a male Witch.
-A Witch or Wic (wise one) being the source of Gardner''s idea here.
+"Wicca" and "Wicci" are recently coined terms meaning "Wise ones" but essentially a Wicci is a female Witch and a Wicca is a male Witch.
+A Witch or Wic (wise one) being the source of Gardner's idea.
 A "warlock" is a "loch" or lake of pestilence by the way.
 I agree that WitchCrafte is not a religion perse; Witches are healers and elders or certain European Pagan communities.
 Witches were a sort of a specially trained and gifted guild.
 There were Religious schools like the Druids etc. however the "common people" are better thought of as simple Pagans or heathens ("people of the heath" or rural country folk).
 Witches were among the leaders of their communities.
 This is how I would explain it at least.

-"F": John, >If you study Kabbalah, you will find that "Keter is in Malkut as Malkut is in Keter" In other words, the Divine is in All of Nature.
-How is that different from the gnosis in paganism?
-John of AllFaith: Its different because above Sephirah Kether is En-Soph; all forms of Adam Kadmon are but dim reflections of that higher Reality.
-Malkuth is Kether "of a different order," but both are subservient reflections of En-Soph, and all 10 Sephirah have that as their ultimate goal and destination.
+Not really.
+Its different because above Sephirah Kether is En-Soph.
+All forms of Adam Kadmon are but dim reflections of that Higher Reality.
+Malkuth is Kether "of a different order" because with each ascention the Tree flips and one continues on the lower rung of that order.
+Both are subservient reflections of En-Soph.
+All 10 Sephirah have En-Soph as their ultimate source and destination.
 Paganism, as existing in traditional Western WitchCrafte, does not have this supernal concept/aspect.
-Unlike Kabala, Paganism is a nature-based tradition.
+Unlike Kabbalah, Paganism is a nature-based tradition.
 This in no way means it is any less... or whatever... only different.
-Kabala is absolutely not a form of Pagan knowledge (gnosis), even though many Pagans study it.
-Outside the confines of the Zohar etc., Kabala cannot rightly be understood as intended by DeLeon et al.
+Kabbalah is absolutely not a form of Pagan knowledge (or gnosis), even though many Pagans seek to usurp, redifine and study it.
+Outside the confines of the Zohar etc., Kabbalah cannot rightly be understood as intended by DeLeon and his comprehension was lacking.
+To properly understand Kabbalah one must look to the Ari and the BESHT.
+Its real intent is manifested by Nachman of Breslov most fully.

 "F": Kabbalah provides a mechanism for many things.
 A monkey wrench doesn't need to have a religion. ;->